-In the Species Book and Origin of Species, Darwin vividly epitomized the intricate relations of creatures with his example of the way more cats in a neighborhood would cause clover to become more plentiful: cats would control the field mice that destroyed the nests of humble bees that pollinated the clover.
-He drew this example from a fleeting passage on humble bees in an entomological journal that he read in late summer of 1854.
-He had been following the activities of humble bees, which had nests in his back gardens; and in that connection he read the article, which seems to have made him more reflectively aware of the web of creature interaction.
-In the Origin, he immediately followed this example of the humble bees with mention of the "entangled bank" of life, a famous image that forcefully reemerged in the last paragraph of the book.
-The tangle of life furnished Darwin with a different kind of environment a dynamic environment.
-Whereas in the earlier essays, he relied on very slow geological processes to furnish the selecting environment, 75 he now conceived of that environment as always active, sometimes in a stable tension of finely balanced forms, sometimes in a shifting disequilibrium of rapidly altering forms.
-A dynamic environment established for him the analogical foundation for his controlling metaphor of natural
+In the Species Book (1975, p.183) and Origin of Species (1859, p.
+74), Darwin vividly epitomized the intricate relations of creatures with his example of the way more cats in a neighborhood would cause clover to become more plentiful: cats would control the field mice that destroyed the nests of humble bees that pollinated the clover.
+He drew this example from a fleeting passage on humble bees in an entomological journal that he read in late summer of 1854 (Newman, 1850-1851, p.
+88).
+He had been following the activities of humble bees, which had nests in his back gardens; and in that connection he read the article, which seems to have made him more reflectively aware of the web of creature interaction.37 In the Origin, he immediately followed this example of the humble bees with mention of the "entangled bank" of life, a famous image that forcefully reemerges in the last paragraph of the book.38 The tangle of life furnished Darwin with a different kind of environment-a dynamic environment.
+Whereas in the earlier essays, he relied on very slow geological processes to furnish the selecting environment (Darwin, 1909, pp. 83-84), he now conceived of that environment as always active, sometimes in a stable tension of finely balanced forms, sometimes in a shifting disequilibrium of rapidly altering forms.
+A dynamic environment established for him the analogical foundation for his controlling metaphor of natural selection as "daily and hourly scrutinizing, throughout the world, every variation."